-Fireclay sink and stainless steel sink both are durable, practical, and give your kitchen a decent look but choosing the one from both of them is confusing.
+Fireclay sink and stainless steel sink both are durable, and practical, and give your kitchen a decent look but choosing one from both of them is confusing.

-Both stainless steel and fireclay sinks suit a range of design styles and specifications but the question is how to choose between them.
+Both stainless steel and fireclay sink suit a range of design styles and specifications but the question is how to choose between them.

 Fireclay Vs Stainless Steel Sink | Similarities and Dissimilarities

-Fireclay sinks are made from ceramic clay dried at high temperatures then passed through higher temperatures in a kiln to create an outer layer made of porcelain enamel.
+The best fireclay sinks are made from ceramic clay dried at high temperatures and then passed through higher temperatures in a kiln to create an outer layer made of porcelain enamel.
 It is an ancient but timeless feature.

-This sink has a glossy shine.
+This fireclay farm sink has a glossy shine.
 The porcelain enamel and the ceramic clay make the product durable and glossy.